Phoenix STS Logo

 HIQA Specialists

-With approximately 60-65% of our client base in the healthcare sector, Phoenix STS has extensive experience preparing for and supporting clients through HIQA inspections.
-We understand what inspectors look for and ensure your documentation meets the required standard.
+Around 60-65% of our clients are in the healthcare sector.
+We have prepared and supported clients through many HIQA inspections.
+We know what inspectors look for, and we make sure your records meet the standard.

 BEng Engineers

-Our team includes BEng Fire Engineering qualified professionals who bring a rigorous, engineering-led approach to risk assessment.
-This technical expertise ensures that fire-related hazards are assessed to the highest professional standard.
+Our team includes BEng Fire Engineering qualified professionals.
+They bring an engineering-led approach, so fire-related hazards are assessed to a high professional standard.

 CPD Provider

-Phoenix STS is an approved CPD Standards Office training provider, delivering accredited health and safety and fire safety training courses that complement our risk assessment services and support ongoing staff development in your facility.
+Phoenix STS is an approved CPD Standards Office training provider.
+Our accredited health and safety and fire safety courses complement the assessment and build staff skills.

 25+ Years

-With over 25 years of experience serving approximately 290 clients across Ireland, Phoenix STS brings unmatched knowledge of the Irish regulatory landscape and a proven track record of helping healthcare facilities achieve and maintain compliance.
+Phoenix STS has over 25 years of experience and around 290 clients across Ireland.
+We know Irish safety regulation, and we have a proven record of helping healthcare facilities stay compliant.

 Nationwide

-We provide risk assessment services to healthcare facilities in all 26 counties of Ireland, from our offices in Longford, Sligo, and Dublin.
+We assess healthcare facilities in all 26 counties from our offices in Longford, Sligo and Dublin.
 No facility is too remote for our consultants to reach.

 PI Insured